Building Virtual Worlds

 Building Virtual Worlds' goal is to take students with varying talents, backgrounds, and perspectives and put them together to do what they couldn't do alone.
 The key thing is that there are no "idea people" in the course; everyone must share in the mechanical creation of the worlds.
-Students use 3D modeling software (Maya), painting software (Photoshop), sound editing software (Adobe Audition & Pro Tools), and Unity3D, to display our virtual reality worlds.
-The course uses unique platforms such as the Head-Mounted Display and Trackers, Microsoft Kinect, Touch Screens, camera-based audience interaction techniques, Motion Capture, and others.
+Students use 3D modeling software (Maya & Max), painting software (Photoshop, Mudbox), sound editing software (Adobe Audition & Pro Tools), and Unity3D, to display our virtual reality worlds.
+The course uses unique platforms such as the Oculus Rift, Microsoft Kinect, PS Move, camera-based audience interaction techniques, Motion Capture, EyeGaze, and others.

 Note that the course does not try to teach artists to program, or engineers to paint.
 Teams are formed where everyone does what they're already skilled at to attack a joint project.

 The proof of the pudding is in the eating.
 The worlds section shows samples of student work: each of these projects was done by a team of 5 or 6 students, who had 2 or 3 weeks (maximum) to create the work seen.
 The course culminates in a raucous stage show, where a juried selection of the best work is shared with the campus community.
 The videos show the students "performing" their worlds in front of a live, 500-person audience on Carnegie Mellon's campus.